GeneXpert Expansion for APOPO TB Mozambique

 APOPO TB Mozambique responds to the national rollout of GeneXpert technology.

 Last year the Stop TB Partnership and the Global Fund joined forces to contribute towards finding and treating an additional 1.5 million people with tuberculosis who are currently missed by health systems in 13 high TB-burden countries including Mozambique.
 Till now the APOPO TB program has been maintaining full coverage of all microscopy TB suspect samples produced in the city of Maputo.
-However, in 2017 Mozambican health authorities started a roll out of the GeneXpert technology with the TB test Xpert MTB/RIF.
-This substitution of microscopy by Xpert resulted in a lower number of samples received by APOPO so APOPO decided to make the same switch to deal with this new situation
+However, in 2017 Mozambican health authorities started a roll out of the GeneXpert technology with the TB test Xpert MTB/RIF which is far more accurate than standard microscopy and catches many more TB-positive patients at clinic.
+This substitution of microscopy by Xpert resulted in a lower number of samples received by APOPO allowing APOPO to adjust its strategy to increase Xpert testing at its TB facility in Maputo in partnership with Medecins Sans Frontieres (MSF) who operate in Maputo under the directorate of MSF Switzerland.
+This will firstly allow APOPO to take on overlap from clinics that are unable to test the high number of patients that present at clinic, simply due to time constraints.
+Incorporating Xpert will also allow APOPO TB Mozambique to launch a study comparing the TB detection rats to Xpert.
+Although Xpert testing is already included in APOPO’s TB strategy, until now the number of samples passed through has not been conducive to a study of this kind.

 GeneXpert technology was endorsed by the World Health Organization (WHO) in 2010.
 It involves a molecular TB test detecting the DNA in TB bacteria, also being able to indicate if a patient may have multidrug-resistant TB.
 The WHO recommended that Xpert MTB/RIF be used as the initial diagnostic test in patients suspected of multidrug-resistant TB or HIV-associated TB.
 The global rollout of GeneXpert machines started soon after.
 The WHO did also emphasize that conventional microscopy culture and drug sensitivity testing are still needed, as these are required to monitor treatment progress and to detect other types of drug resistance in the clinics.
 The GeneXpert MTB/RIF cannot be used for treatment monitoring, as it detects both live and dead bacteria.